Peoria City (soccer)

-Peoria City is a soccer club from Peoria, Illinois that plays in the Deep North Division in USL League Two.
-The team's colors are Gold and Black.
+Peoria City is an American soccer club from Peoria, Illinois, that plays in the Great Plains Division in USL League Two.
+The team's colors are Whiskey City Copper, black and Peoria City Red.

 History

-The club was founded by former K–W United owner Barry MacLean along with John Dorn with former Major League Soccer player Tim Regan serving as the inaugural head coach.
+The club was founded by former K–W United owner Barry MacLean along with John Dorn with then Franklin Pierce head coach Ruben Resendes serving as the inaugural head coach.
 The club was announced as a new expansion club, set to begin play in the 2020 season, however, their entrance was delayed to 2021, as the 2020 season was cancelled due to the COVID-19 pandemic.
 Their entrance was further delayed, with the team announcing in January 2022 that they would begin play in the 2022 season.